 - Send a SMS to the owner of the car if speed limit is exceeded

 - Send an email to the owner of the car if a Geo Fence is breached

 - Sound buzzer in car if geofence is breached

 - Speak text in car if geofence is breached (using a voice translator i.e. Google Voice API), like “Geo-fence breached, please return to allowed area”

 A curfew is a way of limit the use of the vehicle, based on time.
 You could limit the use of the car to daytime only.
 An example could be:

 - Curfew between 11PM and 7AM.
 Speak text in car if curfew is in less than 30 minutes

 The image below gives an overview of how the flow of information is between all systems and how they work together:

-We hope this gave you an idea of how the AutoPi can help to increase safety in your car, and how AutoPi works as an IoT platform to extend the usage of your car.
+We hope this gave you an idea of how the AutoPi can help to increase safety in your car, and how AutoPi works as an advanced IoT platform to extend the usage of your car.